AMIN-HASSAIRI/AboutMe/content/authors/admin/_index.md

 ## About Me

 Amin HASSAIRI is a lifelong learner with a passion for both music and technology.
-He is currently pursuing a Master’s degree in Artificial Intelligence & Data Science at BME University’s Faculty of Electrical Engineering & Informatics.
+He is currently pursuing a Master’s degree in Artificial Intelligence & Data Science at BME University’s Faculty of Electrical Engineering & Informatics (Budapest, Hungary).
 Amin’s research interests include, but are not limited to, automatic speech recognition, medical image processing, and the application of AI in music.